activatedgeek/blog/site/contents/people/overview.md

 This area hosts content that starts at individual personalities and their legacies.

+## Websites

+[MacTutor](https://mathshistory.st-andrews.ac.uk/) is an amazing resource.
+Quoting from the website,

+> MacTutor is a free online resource containing biographies of nearly 3000
+> mathematicians and over 2000 pages of essays and supporting materials.

 ## Individuals

 [Paul Graham](http://paulgraham.com/) - Co-Founder of YC.
 Some great observational [essays](http://paulgraham.com/articles.html).